jvassev/ansinetes/README.md

 Why is that every "Kubernetes getting started" guide takes tens of manuals steps?
 There has to be a simpler way.

 Ansinetes (Ansible + Kubernetes) is a single command that lets you build multi-node high-availability clusters on CoreOS (on Vagrant or in your datacenter).
 Ansinetes may not exhibit Ansible best practices but is a good starting point to (re)create non-trivial clusters with complex configuration easily.
-Also it maps every step to an easily hackable playbook for you to customize
+Also it maps every step to an easily hackable playbook for you to customize.

 It has already taken some decisions for you:
 * Uses CoreOS
 * Uses the CoreOS distribution of Kubernetes in the form of [kubelet-wrapper](https://coreos.com/kubernetes/docs/latest/kubelet-wrapper.html)
 * Uses flannel for the pod overlay network
 * Configures TLS everywhere possible
-* Prepares CoreOS to mount NFS shares
+* Ready to mount NFS and RBD volumes
 * Runs the control plane in HA mode

 # Prerequisites